IshanWebDeveloper/express-backend-food-app/README.md

 ## Overview

-Node.js Express backend for a food ordering application, using Sequelize ORM and a modular architecture.
+Node.js Express backend for a food ordering application, using Sequelize ORM with mysql and a modular architecture.

 ## Features